polkadot-fellows/xcm-format/README.md

 ## Definitions

 - *Consensus System* A chain, contract or other global, encapsulated, state machine singleton.
 It can be any programmatic state-transition system that exists within consensus which can send/receive datagrams.
 May be specified by a `MultiLocation` value (though not all such values identify a *Consensus System*).
 Examples include *The Polkadot Relay chain*, *The XDAI Ethereum PoA chain*, *The Ethereum Tether smart contract*.
-- *Location* A *Consensus System*, or an addressable account or datastructure that exists therein.
+- *Location* A *Consensus System*, or an addressable account or data structure that exists therein.
 Examples include the Treasury account on the Polkadot Relay-chain, the primary Web3 Foundation account on the Edgeware parachain, the Edgeware parachain itself, the Web3 Foundation's Ethereum multisig wallet account.
 Specified by a `MultiLocation`.
 - *Sovereign Account* An account controlled by a particular *Consensus System*, within some other *Consensus System*.
 There may be many such accounts or just one.
 If many, then this assumes and identifies a unique *primary* account.
 - *Holding Account* A transient notional "account" in which assets inherent in a message are temporarily held.
 - *Reserve Location* The *Consensus System* which acts as the reserve for a particular assets on a particular (derivative) *Consensus System*.
 The reserve *Consensus System* is always known by the derivative.
 It will have a *Sovereign Account* for the derivative which contains full collateral for the derivative assets.